adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-02-12-slotting-into-preact.md

   - web components
   - preact
 ---
 Preact is an excellent UI library and web components make a fantastic building block.
-But, I have found one stumbling block that relates to the `<slot>` element in browsers without the shadow DOM.
+But, I have found one stumbling block that relates to the `<slot>` element in browsers without the shadow DOM and using the a polyfill.

 ### The issue

-### Why it happens
+The issue is after an update content appears twice, once as expected and then the same DOM content but usually styled slightly differently.

+What is happening is the polyfill will move content so it no longer matches the VDOM internal to Preact.

+### What is happening

 When you use a web component using shadow DOM and has a slot you would write something like this: